rems-project/read-dwarf/README.md

 ## Dependencies

 ### Build dependencies

 There is one dependency that is not on opam: `isla-lang`.
 Go to [the `isla-lang` repository](https://github.com/rems-project/isla-lang) and install the latest version. `opam install .` should work there.

-Then you can either install the default configuration of read-dwarf with opam, with `opam install .` or just install other dependencies with `opam install --deps-only .` and then follow the rest of the README
+Then you can either install the default configuration of read-dwarf with opam, with `opam install .` or just install other dependencies with `opam install --deps-only .` and then follow the rest of the README.

-### Run time dependencies
+### Run-time dependencies

 You need a more or less recent version `z3`, if don't have it on your system package manager, you can use `opam install z3`.